StandingPadAnimations/EndorCoreBot/README.md

 # EndorCoreBot
-This is a mod bot I made out of boredom.
+This is a mod bot I made out of boredom.The command prefix is >.
 To view it's commands, use >commands.
 Also, make sure the EndorCore role is near the top.

 ![](Screenshot%202021-01-26%20183824.png)